pixelant/pxa_newsletter_subscription/Documentation/Developers/Index.rst

 .. only:: html

-	This chapter describe what hook developer could use and some practise examples.
+	This chapter describes what hooks developers cab use and gives some

 .. toctree::
    :maxdepth: 3